Static-Dragon/dotfiles/README.md

 # dotfiles

 ## How to use
-The nvim and zsh folders go in .config, and the contents of the global folder are moved to /etc (or elsewhere if you wish.)
+The nvim and zsh folders go in .config, and the contents of the bash/global folder are moved to /etc (or elsewhere if you wish.)